Where should I setup a bank account in Santa Ana?

 We asked expats in Santa Ana what banks they use and there advice about banking.
 They advised...

 "Santa Ana is a popular destination for expats due to its warm climate, beautiful scenery, and friendly locals.
 Before retiring there, it's important to understand a few key things.
 Firstly, you should know that the cost of living in Santa Ana is relatively high compared to other parts of Costa Rica, due to its proximity to the capital city of San Jose and its popularity among expats.
 However, it is still lower than in many parts of the United States or Europe.
 Secondly, healthcare in Costa Rica is of a high standard.
 The country has a universal healthcare system, and private healthcare is also available at a reasonable cost.
 It's advisable to have health insurance that covers you in Costa Rica.
 Thirdly, while Spanish is the official language, English is widely spoken in Santa Ana, especially in businesses catering to expats.
 However, learning some basic Spanish will make your life easier and help you integrate into the local community.
 Fourthly, the climate in Santa Ana is tropical and mild, with temperatures ranging from 70 to 80 degrees Fahrenheit year-round.
 The rainy season lasts from May to November, with the heaviest rains in September and October.
 Fifthly, Costa Rica has a stable democracy and is generally safe, but like anywhere, crime can be a problem.
 It's important to take basic safety precautions, such as not displaying wealth and being aware of your surroundings.
 Lastly, before moving to Costa Rica, you should consult with a legal expert to understand the visa and residency requirements.
-As of now, Costa Rica offers several types of residency permits, including a pensionado visa for retirees," explained one expat living in Santa Ana, Costa Rica.
+As of now, Costa Rica offers several types of residency permits, including a pensionado visa for retirees," mentioned another expat when asked about moving to Santa Ana, Costa Rica.

 Other Questions: